Michał Kalecki: Postwar years: 1945–1955

-Kalecki went to París for a while, then moved to Montreal, where he stayed for fifteen months working at the International Labour Office.
+Kalecki went to Paris for a while, then moved to Montreal, where he stayed for fifteen months working at the International Labour Office.
 In July 1946 he accepted the Polish government's invitation to head the Central Planning Office of the Ministry of Economics, but he left some months later.
 By the end of 1946, he assumed the job of Deputy Director in the Department of Economic Affairs of the United Nations Secretariat in New York.
 He remained there until 1955, mainly preparing the World Economic Reports.
 Kalecki resigned that position as a result of McCarthyist pressures.
 It was argued that he was punished on political grounds (a non-merited economic planner stance was attributed to him).
 He became depressed by Senator Joseph McCarthy's witch-hunt, as many of his close friends were directly affected.
 Denounced in the US Senate as a supporter of communism, Kalecki ultimately failed to achieve professional success in the US (although he influenced the future post-Keynesians there), unlike in England, where he had a large following and was supported especially by his friend Joan Robinson.